 WHAT IS A CERAMIC COATING?

-A Ceramic Coating (such as Gtechniq, C.Quartz, and Ceramic Pro) is a liquid polymer that is applied by hand to the exterior of a vehicle.
+A Ceramic Coating (such as Adams Graphene Coatings, Gtechniq, and Ceramic Pro) is a liquid polymer that is applied by hand to the exterior of a vehicle.
 The coating chemically bonds with the vehicle’s factory paint, creating a layer of protection.

 A Ceramic Coating is not a substitute for Paint Protection Film, which provides a more comprehensive for of defensive.
 Rather, it is a premium wax alternative.
 A Ceramic Coating creates a permanent or semi-permanent bond with a vehicle’s paint, meaning that it does not wash away or break down and does not require repeated application every few months.

 In short, a Ceramic Coating adds additional protection to your car’s exterior and helps keep it looking like-new with comparatively minimal maintenance.
 The coating achieves this result by making your vehicle more resilient and easier to clean.
 Here are the main benefits:

 PROTECTION FROM UV DAMAGE / OXIDIZATION